loreanvictor/quel/README.md

 Most applications written in JavaScript require some degree of [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming).
 This is either achieved via domain-specific frameworks (such as [React](https://reactjs.org)) or general-purpose libraries like [RxJS](https://rxjs.dev), which are centered around a [functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) paradigm.

-[**quel**](.) is a general-purpose library for reactive programming with an imperative style, resulting in code more in line with most other JavaScript code, and easier to read,write, understand and maintain.
+[**quel**](.) is a general-purpose library for reactive programming with an imperative style, resulting in code more in line with most other JavaScript code, and easier to read, write, understand and maintain.

 ```js
 import { from, observe } from 'quel'